nour-mikh/COE_211/README.md

 Creating Employee Objects from Class

 ### Lab 6
-Combining previous lab assignments in one and performing code based on user choice
+Combining previous lab assignments in one and executing code based on user choice